Edit

 Jet lag, late night shifts or simply partying too hard may disorientate the microbes that inhabit your intestinal tract, according to José Ordovás.
 “Do not upset your rhythms,” he warned, or in other words: get a good night’s sleep.

-Tags: event, heidelberg, science and society
+Tags: event, food security, heidelberg, science and society

 EMBLetc.